Jodi (art collective)

-Jodi, is a collective of two internet artists, Joan Heemskerk (born 1968 in Kaatsheuvel, the Netherlands) and Dirk Paesmans (born 1965 in Brussels, Belgium), created in 1994.
-They were some of the first artists to create Web art and later started to create software art and artistic computer game modification.
+Jodi is a collective of two internet artists, Joan Heemskerk (born 1968 in Kaatsheuvel, the Netherlands) and Dirk Paesmans (born 1965 in Brussels, Belgium), created in 1994.
+They were among the first artists to create Web art and later started to create software art and artistic computer game modification.
 Their most well-known art piece is their website wwwwwwwww.jodi.org, which is a landscape of intricate designs made in basic HTML.
 JODI is represented by Upstream Gallery, Amsterdam.

 The artists

 Joan Heemskerk was born in 1968 in Kaatsheuvel, the Netherlands, and Dirk Paesmans was born in 1965 in Brussels, Belgium.
 They both have a background in photography and video art and studied at the CADRE Laboratory for New Media at San Jose State University in California.
 Paesmans also studied at Kunstakademie Düsseldorf with the founder of video art Nam June Paik.

 Both Heemskerk and Paesmans live and work out of the Netherlands.